Alaricdragon/Starlords_Temp/README.md

         * "commodityID..."
           * "min": Integer
           * "max": Integer
-      * "additionalText": "lineID" adds an additional line of dialog, with the inputed name
+      * "additionalText": "lineID" adds an additional line of dialog, with the inputed name. also take a jsonArray as input, running each inputed line in sequence.
       * "wedPlayerToLord": boolean. if set to true, marry's the lord and player. if set to false, and the player and lord are married, un-marry's the lord and player.
       * "wedPlayerToWeddingTarget": boolean. if set to true, marry's the wedding target and player. if set to false, and the player and wedding target are married, un-marry's the wedding target and player.
       * "startWedding": boolean. if set to true, sets the current feast the player is at to a wedding ceremony (or howeer that works). will do nothing if not at a feast.